My Adventures

 Each season brings a renewed look at what’s growing and available for floral designs.
 New inspiration comes from study, travel and working with other designers.
 In My Adventures I’ll share with you my take on the latest in floral design.

-Flower Show Arranging
+Anatomy of a Flower Show

 Jane’s Book